ajsmit/R_courses/content/BDC334/chapters/01-introduction.md

 >
 > **Task 7:** If you found this exercise annoying, explain why.
 What could be done to ease your experience of the calculations?
 Or if you loved it, state why.

-### Associations, similarities and dissimilarities
+### Associations, similarities, and dissimilarities

 We will discuss and calculate association, similarity and dissimilarity matrices in Lab 2.